 Highest Elevation: 10,880 ft

 Where to Find the Sky Pond Trail Head

 At the Glacier Gorge Trailhead, you’ll find bathrooms and occasionally Park Rangers sharing information about the trails and wildlife.
 Rangers greeted us and immediately honed in on Brad’s fishing pole sticking out of his pack.
-He had to dig deep to find his fishing license and then we were on our way after a couple friendly reminders of the rules for Sky Pond fishing.
+He had to dig deep to find his fishing license, and then we were on our way after a couple of friendly reminders of the rules for Sky Pond fishing.

 First Stop Alberta Falls